EXCCoin/exccdata/README.md

 ├── testutil            Package testutil provides some testing helper functions.
 ├── txhelpers           Package txhelpers provides many functions and types for
 |                         processing blocks, transactions, voting, etc.
-├── version             Package version describes the dcrdata version.
+├── version             Package version describes the exccdata version.
 └── views               HTML templates for block explorer.
 ```

 ## Requirements

 * [Go](http://golang.org) 1.9.x or 1.10.x.
-* Running `dcrd` (>=1.3.0) synchronized to the current best block on the
+* Running `exccd` (>=1.3.0) synchronized to the current best block on the
   network.
 This is a strict requirement as testnet2 support is removed from
-  dcrdata v3.0.0.
+  exccdata v3.0.0.
 * (Optional) PostgreSQL 9.6+, if running in "full" mode. v10.x is recommended
   for improved dump/restore formats and utilities.